yob/em-ftpd/README.markdown

 # em-ftpd

+## Maintainer Required

+I'm no longer actively maintaining this library.
+If anyone would like to take over maintainership, please let me know via github issue #6.

+## Overview

 A mini-FTP server framework built on top of the EventMacine gem.
 By providing a simple driver class that responds to a handful of methods you can have a complete FTP server.